-At the date of the consolidated annual financial statements, Sopharma AD was a defendant under a case initiated by a supplier for unpaid supplies received by its subsidiary at the amount of BGN 597 thousand (USD 352 thousand principal and USD 43 thousand - interest for delay).
-The Company lodged higher claims against the claimant related to intellectual property protection, for violations under Art.76 of the Trademarks and Geographical Names Act in particular, i.e. unlawful use of trademarks belonging to the Company.
+Sopharma AD is a defendant under a case initiated by a supplier for unpaid supplies received by its subsidiary at the amount of BGN 597 thousand (USD 352 thousand principal and USD 43 thousand - interest for delay).
+The Company lodged higher claims against the claimant related to intellectual property protection, for violations under the Trademarks and Geographical Names Act in particular, i.e. unlawful use of trademarks belonging to the Company.
 In accordance with the information from Company's lawyers, the prospects are that the case will be closed with a final rejection of the claim and therefore, no provisions were recognised.